-She won’t be able to see you ever, especially during DEVOLSON.
+They won’t be able to see you ever, especially during DEVOLSON.

 If you decide to take her anywhere directly after work, just know that it will seem to others as if you are escorting around a cardigan-wearing, homeless witch with unexplainable stray marker/pen marks from wrist to elbow.

-Fellas, let me save you some trouble.
+Friends, let me save you some trouble.
 If you’re in a bar and you see a woman in flats and a cardigan with an oversized shoulder tote asking about discounts, stay away.

 Stay very far away.